 While I’ve armed you with some style tips to make sure you look your best, remember that clothes don’t make the man, they just enhance him.

-They key to nailing that 2nd date isn’t about what line to say at the end of your time together, but redefining what a first date is to begin with.
+They key to nailing more dates with less frustration starts with redefining what a first date is to begin with.

 Check out my other post, “You’re Doing First Dates Wrong.
 Here’s What You Should Do Instead.”